Components

 Anatomy

-The checkbox component is comprised of a checkbox label and a checkbox input.
-If there is a group of checkboxes, a group label can be added.
+The checkbox component includes a checkbox label and a checkbox input.
+If there is a group of checkboxes, you can add a group label.

-- Checkbox input: A checkbox input indicating the appropriate state.
-By default it is unselected.
+2. Checkbox input: A checkbox input that the user can interact with.
+By default, the checkbox input is unselected.

-- Checkbox label: Describes the information you want to select or unselect.
+3. Checkbox label: Describes the option that the user can select or unselect.

-- Helper Text (optional): Format instructions should appear as helper text below the checkbox or checkbox group.
-Can also appear as warning or error message.
+4. Helper text (optional): Use helper text to provide extra information or hints for responding.
+Helper text should appear below the checkbox or checkbox group.
+This text can also appear as a warning or error message.

 Placement

-The checkbox component is often used in forms.
-Forms can be placed on a full page, in a modal or in a side panel.
+The checkbox component is often used within forms, so their placement may vary.
 A checkbox can also be used for agreeing to terms and conditions or to filter information.

 Content